kw5km/Nanopore-Constrained-Code/README.md

 * `-f_m`: file path out for binary messages
 * `-f_s`: file path ONT $k$-mer [means file](https://github.com/nanoporetech/kmer_models)
 * `-m`: file path in for message to be encoded

-In our pipeline, these encoded bases are then used to simulate nanopore sequencing current values with [DeepSimulator](https://github.com/liyu95/DeepSimulator).
+To produce Reed Solomon redundancy bits, use `RS_singleCodeword.m` In our pipeline, these encoded bases are then used to simulate nanopore sequencing current values with [DeepSimulator](https://github.com/liyu95/DeepSimulator).

 ### Basecalling with Viterbi